brandur/sorg/content/passages-drafts/001-portland.md

 driver a sidelong look before accelerating on the green and racing to the next light.

-Alas, I've never worked so far to move so little.
+Alas, I've never worked so hard to achieve so little.
 Not only were elderly citizens taking casual strolls down the street outpacing us by wide margins, but I've seen stationary bikes at my gym moving faster.
 Here's a [video of us taking the last corner][partybikevid] on the thing.
 I'm recognizable on the far side as the only person who looks like they think they're in a race.

 The good news is that the beer was good, and I'd burned enough calories pedaling around an absurdly heavy object to